Processing Your Request... Please Wait ...

 - State.
 2-letter code for US State or Canadian Province

 - Time Zone.
 Time Zone of the phone number location (e.g. Eastern Daylight Time).

 *Sending SMS or MMS email to Mobile Numbers.
 This is the simplest way to send text messages from the Internet or from your computer to mobile phones.
 These email addresses essentially act as a direct link to a carriers SMS gateway.
 Keep in mind that the length of an SMS email should be kept to fewer than 160 characters.
 If you are sending MMS there is typically no character limit, however, large files may be rejected by the carrier.
 While SearchBug provides this information with our Advanced Line Type Service and Active Phone Number Check, you, the end user, should have customer consent to avoid any FCC regulation infractions such as TCPA.

 SMS (Short Message Service) and MMS (Multimedia Messaging Service) are both used in mobile phones for non-voice communications.
 SMS is typically used to send text, while MMS is typically used to send images, music, animations, or other interactive documents, or files.

 - Define Columns.
 We will show a preview of the uploaded file, where you will tell us which column contains phone numbers.

 - Select Service Option and Submit Your Order.
 You will have a chance to review phone verification options (standard, advanced or active phone number) and select one.
 We will show the processing cost, based on selected service and record count.
-Then, depending on the file size, you may be given one of the two options or both:
+Estimated time to process will also be displayed.

 - Payment.
 This step a bit different for existing or new users.